 Customer Support Impact

-We run email and live-chat with SLAs that are visible, enforced, and reviewed weekly.
+We run email and live chat with SLAs that are visible, enforced, and reviewed weekly.
 Approved templates and a living knowledge base keep tone and policy consistent; macros and a clear tag taxonomy reduce handle time and make intent obvious.
 Dual-layer QA samples threads for accuracy and policy alignment, then feeds improvements back into the templates.
-By weeks 2–4, P95 first response sits under six business hours and resolutions land within 24–48; reopenings drop, escalations follow named paths, and exceptions carry an owner and a fix-by date.
+In weeks 2–4, P95 first response time sits under six business hours and resolutions land within 24–48 hours; reopenings drop, escalations follow named paths, and exceptions carry an owner and a fix-by date.
 Weekly reports surface CSAT trends, channel volume, and breach notes, so staffing and hours decisions are straightforward—and performance is auditable without digging.

 01